-Eye of the sea is incredibly large and it’s possible to walk all around it but we did not do it.
+The eye of the sea is incredibly large and it’s possible to walk all around it but we did not do it.
 There were people everywhere an eye could see.
 Once we found our spot we just chilled like the rest of the people and prepared for our way down.
 This time on our own without horses.

 The sight was breathtaking.
 Makes you feel so small yet part of something huge.

-Not even the most beautiful photos I could take would do the justice to the actual sight I’ve witnessed in Zakopane.
+Not even the most beautiful photos I could take would do justice to the actual sight I’ve witnessed in Zakopane.
 I’m sure the amount of tourist is a great reflection of how really worth it this hike is.

 Our walk down was much easier once we got into the rhythm of it.
 We took the shortcuts I mentioned before.
-I myself had to be extra careful as I’m super clumsy on a flat surface, not to mention slippery stone steps with steeper trajectory.
-Thank God and of administration of the park for the railing on the sides.
+I myself had to be extra careful as I’m super clumsy on a flat surface, not to mention slippery stone steps with a steeper trajectory.
+Thank God and of the administration of the park for the railing on the sides.

 Funny enough we were walking along the border between Slovakia and Poland.
 We had one country on the right site and the other on the left.

 Took us like 2 hours in pretty quick peace to get down to the big parking lot.
 We couldn’t take another 2 km so we hopped on the bus again to take us to our car.
-We had some zlotych left so we bought some souvenirs form Zakopane to remember this trip.
+We had some zlotych left so we bought some souvenirs from Zakopane to remember this trip.
 Not like we ever gonna forget but still.

 Another surprise on our way down was that we still met people starting their tour and going up the hills.
-It was around 4oclock, what we found pretty late to start 9km long tour and by walking and not horse carriage.
+It was around 4oclock, which we found pretty late to start a 9km long tour and by walking and not horse carriage.
 Unless they were planning to stay the night somewhere and most of them looked the part as they were carrying many bags.